ethicsai/ethical-smart-grid/docs/source/usage.rst

             for agent in env.agents
         ]
         obs, reward_n, terminated_n, truncated_n, info_n = env.step(actions)
+        # Print the rewards received by the learning agents during this step
+        print(reward_n)
         done = all(terminated_n) or all(truncated_n)

+The rewards received by the learning agents (``reward_n``) each step can be useful to analyze and visualize the quality of the learned behaviours.
+In this example, we simply print them, which has the additional advantage of showing that "something happens" at each time step; yet, most users will probably want to collect them and to display them in a plot.

 In order to fully customize the environment setup, e.g., to control the number and profiles of agents, the available energy in the world, the reward